lsst/pipelines_lsst_io/install/lsstsw.rst

 .. note::

-   For a more complete Scinece Pipelines stack, you can run
+   For a more complete Science Pipelines stack, you can run

    .. code-block:: bash